haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 NuGet package signing is ideal for security hardened enterprise environments.
 The type of environment where developers are not allowed to install packages from nuget.org.
 Instead, they must install packages from a curated internal feed that contains a set of blessed packages.

-It is not as well suited for the general developer population - developers like me who install packages from nuget.org.
+It isn't well suited for the general developer population - developers like me who install packages from nuget.org.
 Do I really have to add every single person in the world that I trust to the `trusted-signers` list?

-And for each trusted signer, I have to hope they remember to sign every package they publish.
+And even if I went to all that trouble, I have to hope each trusted author remembers to sign every package they publish.
 As we saw with James (who I respect and admire), not every author does this.
 This is too bad, because when I tell NuGet that I trust James, that means I trust any package he uploads to NuGet.
-There's no way to express this right now that I know of.
 I don't care if he remembered to sign it or not.
 I trust people, not packages.
+There's no way to express this right now.

-Some might point out that if a bad actor compromises his nuget.org account, they won't be able to upload signed packages.
+There are benefits to package signing as it's implemented today.
+For example, if a bad actor compromises his nuget.org account, they won't be able to upload packages signed with his signature.
 So by trusting his signature, I protect myself from this scenario.
 But in my thinking, if someone compromises his nuget.org account, why wouldn't I assume they've also compromised his certificate?

+More likely is maybe James forgets to reserve the Newtonsoft prefix in NuGet and someone spoofs a package from him, this feature might protect me in that case.

-It's possible that he might _let_ another person upload packages using his account.
+It's also possible that he might _let_ another person upload packages using his account.
 In that case, a package signature might protect me as these packgaes might be signed with another signature.
 But that assumes he also doesn't share access to his code signing chain.
+So there is some value in the feature for folks like me, but it's not much.

 ## Conclusion